|Years||1975 World Championships (4+ 9th)

 She retired from international racing after competing in the lightweight single sculls in 1986.
 In an interview shortly afterwards, Beryl explained her decision, saying, “I’m a glutton for a challenge and I don’t have any regrets but rowing has ruled my life for long enough.”

 Throughout almost all of this period she worked full time as a school PE teacher and later as a college lecturer in the subject, only giving up work in 1986 to focus on her training for one last season.
+In the interview below, filmed at the 1986 Comonwealth Games, she explains why she felt she had to do this.

 Team mates’ tributes

-As most readers will know, Beryl tragically died following a cycling accident in 2016.
+Beryl tragically died following a cycling accident in 2016.
 Formal obituaries were published in The Guardian by the journalist Christopher Dodd, who knew her well and reported on her races throughout her career, and on the British Rowing website.

 A strong character on and off the water, Beryl made a great impression on many of her team mates during her 12 years in the GB women’s rowing team.
 Here are just a few of their memories of her: